 Optimised back-end operations

-Where physical supermarkets are optimised to suit the shopping needs of the consumer, retailers have greater control over a dark store.
-Shelf and storage layout can be arranged to optimise picking and packing processes, offering the potential to markedly increase volumes.
+When retailers optimize the physical supermarkets to suit the shopping needs of the consumer, they have greater control over a dark store.
+They can arrange shelf and storage layout to optimise picking and packing processes, offering the potential to markedly increase volumes.

 The trouble with travel